Ukrainians Defend Their Independence With Unbending Fortitude

 Seeing first-hand this surreal clash of wills, I very much fear the worst is yet to come.

-Michael Grimm is currently in Ukraine as a Newsmax correspndent.
+Michael Grimm is currently in Ukraine as a Newsmax correspondent.
 He is a former U.S. congressman who represented New York's Staten Island, and a former FBI agent.

 © 2022 Newsmax.
 All rights reserved.